Good listening! Good watching! Enjoy the modernism of Maekawa architecture at the prefectural music hall

 This time I participated in the full course (about 60 minutes, participation fee 500 yen).

-[Future plans (2019)]
+[Future schedule (2019)]

 October 12th (Sat) 10:00 Start * September 12th (Thursday) 10:00 Start recruiting on the website

 * For details, go to the special website

-Address9-2 Koyogaoka, Nishi-ku, Yokohama-shi, Kanagawa
+Address9-2 Momijigaoka, Nishi-ku, Yokohama, Kanagawa Prefecture

 Business HourIt depends on the performance.
-[Reception hours] 9: 00 to 17: 00 (Ticket counter 13: 00 to 17: 00) [Closed days] As a general rule, every Monday and New Year (12 / 28 to 1 / 4)
+[Reception hours] 9: 00-17: 00 (Ticket window 13: 00-17: 00) [Closed] As a rule, every Monday and New Year holidays (12 / 28-1 / 4)

-Kanagawa Prefectural Music Hall opened in 1954 as the first full-fledged music hall in Japan as a public facility.
-The hall, which was designed to give the best sound effects, modeled on the Royal Festival Hall in London, was highly acclaimed as “The Sound of Toyo” at the time of its opening as "The Best Sound of the East", and its sound is still highly valued both in Japan and abroad.
-The The walls of the hall are all made of wood, and its acoustic sound continues to impress people even after 60 years since its opening.
-In 1998, it was selected by the Ministry of Construction as one of the “100 Best Public Buildings” by the Ministry of Construction as an excellent public facility rooted in the region.
-In addition, in 1999, DOCOMOMO (docomomo) was built as an important cultural heritage of the 20th century.
-It was selected as one of “20 Modern Movement Architectures in Japan” by an international organization established for the purpose of surveying and preserving the records of building and environment related to the movement.
+Kanagawa Prefectural Ongakudo opened in 1954 as the first full-scale music hall in Japan as a public facility.
+The hall, which was designed to give the best acoustic effects, modeled after the Royal Festival Hall in London, was acclaimed at the time of its opening as "The Best Sound of the East", and its sound has been highly evaluated both in Japan and overseas.
+You.
+The walls of the hall are all made of wood, and its acoustic sound continues to impress people 60 years after its opening.
+In 1998, the Ministry of Construction was selected as one of the “100 Best Public Buildings” by the Ministry of Construction as an excellent public facility rooted in the area.
+In addition, in 1999, DOCOMOMO (Docomomo) was designated as an important cultural heritage of the 20th century.
+(International organization established to record and preserve the building and environment involved in the movement).

 Article on this spot

-Guidance of Kunio Maekawa, prefectural music hall!
-60-minute full-course architectural tourKanagawa Prefectural Music Hall, which is highly regarded as a masterpiece of postwar modernist architecture designed by ･･･Kanagawa Prefectural Music Hall2019.09.13
+Masterpiece of postwar modernism architecture, Kanagawa Prefectural Music Hall tourThe Kanagawa Prefectural Music Hall, which is regarded as a masterpiece of postwar modernist architecture designed by Ku ･･･Kanagawa Prefectural Music Hall2020.01.23

-Masterpiece of Postwar Modernism Architecture, Kanagawa Prefectural Music Hall!
-Approximately 60 minutes full-course architecture tourThe Kanagawa Prefectural Music Hall, which is highly regarded as a masterpiece of postwar modernist architecture designed by ･･･Kanagawa Prefectural Music Hall2019.09.13
+Guide to Kunio Maekawa Design, Prefectural Music Hall!
+Approximately 60 minutes full-course architecture tourThe Kanagawa Prefectural Music Hall, which is regarded as a masterpiece of postwar modernist architecture designed by Ku ･･･Kanagawa Prefectural Music Hall2019.09.13

-Other Art and photographyArt Link in Yokohama Red Brick WarehouseYokohama red brick warehouse12 days left(TOP image) State of last year “Art Link in Yokohama Red Brick Warehouse” started in 2005 as an event that colors the wi ･･･
+Other Art and PhotographyArt Link in Yokohama Red Brick WarehouseYokohama Red Brick WarehouseEnds in 19 days(TOP image) State of last year “Art Link in Yokohama Red Brick Warehouse” started in 2005 as an event to color the winte ･･･